qdb-io/qdb-buffer/README.md

     }

 Get a timeline of messages in the buffer.
 This can be used to create a user interface to read old messages from a given time onwards and so on.
-There will be one entry on the timeline for each segment (file) in the buffer.
+There will be one entry on the timeline for each file in the buffer.

     Timeline t = mb.getTimeline();
     for (int i = 0, n = t.size(); i < n; i++) {